4molybdenum2/cs-notes/vis/Lecture 13.md

 	4. supply demand graphs
 9. Sunburst
 10. Treemaps - squarified, slice, slice and dice, strip
+	1. cushioned tree maps: textured squares
+		1. due to discontuinity in texture, lines are not required anymore to separate
+		2. more space can be used for displaying nodes
+		3. much smaller nodes can be shown on treemap
 11. Voronoi treemaps - based on Voronoi tessellation